James-Holland/rtspclient/README.md

 There seems to be a bug in rtspsrc.
 There is a callback for the select-stream signal, through which one can select which stream they wish to SETUP/PLAY.
 (By returning true in the callback).

-When TCP transport is set, via the protocols flag, it breaks if the select-stream callback function is called.
+When TCP transport is set, via the protocols flag, it breaks if the select-stream callback function is called (and a stream of index greater than 1 is selected).

 If TCP transport is set and the select-stream callback isn't used, the stream is played completely fine.
 This can be seen in wireshark.